Miguel Malvar: Philippine–American War

 On November 13, 1899, Aguinaldo disbanded the Filipino regular army, forming them into guerrilla units at Bayambang, Pangasinan and afterwards conducted his escape journey to Palanan, Isabela, which he reached by September 6, 1900.
 This change in tactics was not as successful as it had been against the Spaniards, and Aguinaldo was captured on March 23, 1901, by General Frederick Funston with help from some Macabebe scouts.
 General Trías, Aguinaldo's chosen successor as president and Commander-In-Chief of the Filipino forces, had already surrendered on March 15, 1901.
 Therefore, as designated in Aguinaldo's decreed line of succession, Malvar became President of the Philippine Republic.
 The Hong Kong Junta affirmed Malvar's authority in succeeding Aguinaldo.
-As he took over the affairs of the Republic, Malvar reorganized Filipino forces in southern Luzon and renamed the combined armed forces as "Army of Liberation", which possessed around 10,000 rifles at the time.
+As he took over the affairs of the Republic, Malvar reorganized Filipino forces in southern Luzon and renamed the combined armed forces as "Army of Liberation".
 He also reorganized the regional departments of the Republic, which included the Marianas as a separate province.

 Beginning January 1902, American General J. Franklin Bell took command of operations in Batangas and practiced scorched earth tactics that took a heavy toll on both guerrilla fighters and civilians alike.
 Malvar escaped American patrols by putting on disguises.
 So, as early as August 1901, the Americans released an exact description of Malvar's physical features.
 According to the description given, Malvar was of dark complexion and stood around 5 ft 3 in.
 He weighed about 145 lb and wore a 5 or 6 size of shoes.
 He surrendered to Bell on April 16, 1902 in Rosario, Batangas, mainly due to desertion of his top officers and to put an end to the sufferings of his countrymen.

 Later life and death

 After the war, he refused any position offered to him in the American colonial government.
-His death in Manila on October 13, 1911 is suspected to have been due to kidney disease.
+He died in Manila on October 13, 1911.

 Attributions as president

-On September 18, 2007, Oriental Mindoro 1st district representative Rodolfo Valencia filed House Bill 2594, that declared Malvar as the second philippine president, alleging that it is incorrect to consider Manuel L. Quezon as the second president of the Philippine Republic serving after Emilio Aguinaldo: "General Malvar took over the revolutionary government after General Emilio Aguinaldo, first president of the Republic, was captured on March 23, 1901, and [was] exiled in Hong Kong by the American colonial government—since he was next in command."
+On September 18, 2007, Oriental Mindoro 1st district representative Rodolfo Valencia filed House Bill No. 2594, which declared Malvar as the second Philippine president, alleging that it is incorrect to consider Manuel L. Quezon as the second president of the Philippine Republic serving after Emilio Aguinaldo: "General Malvar took over the revolutionary government after General Emilio Aguinaldo, first president of the Republic, was captured on March 23, 1901, and [was] exiled in Hong Kong by the American colonial government—since he was next in command."
 In October 2011, Vice President Jejomar Binay sought the help of historians in proclaiming revolutionary General Miguel Malvar as the rightful second president of the Philippines.